juanFernandez-ok/Dirtbag-Finder/README.md

 FEATURES:

-* Sign in/landing page via Auht0
+* Sign in/landing page implemented with Auht0
 * HomePage with 3 main sections, Profile, Partners, Gyms
 * Profile page.
 Here each user can edit/update their profile info, create or delete posts, view their requests and delete them, etc
 * Partners page is divided in 2 sections “indoors” and “outdoors”.
 In here, the current user can navigate through different posts made by other users, view their profiles and send requests to climb together.